27 Types of Construction Vehicles with Their Names, Pictures, and Features

 Bulldozers

-Bulldozers are strong, massive machines made to push massive quantities of materials.
+Bulldozers are strong, massive machines made to push massive quantities of materials, a common example in the types of heavy equipment.
 They have steel blades mounted in the front to level the area and clear the land.
-Bulldozers are heavy-duty construction vehicle that works best even on rough terrains and complex building projects.
+Bulldozers are heavy-duty construction vehicles that work best even on rough terrains and complex building projects.

 Features of bulldozers are: